microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

    Get-InstalledModule -Name AzureAd
    ```

-   * Uninstall and Re-install PowerShell modules: Uninstall Az and AzureAd modules and install the right version needed.
+   * If these aren't the versions you have installed, uninstall and re-install PowerShell modules: Uninstall Az and AzureAd modules and install the right version needed.
    ```powershell
    Uninstall-Module -Name Az
    Uninstall-Module -Name AzureAD